WindJammer6/34.-StayInn/client/README.md

 npm i p-limit
 ```

-1. Go to client folder
+1. Open a terminal, then go to client folder
 ```bash
 cd client
 ```